Casablanca, Morocco: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and E. Make sure to get the necessary type.
-The vast majority of adapters currently sold are simply plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types C and E. It's important that you get the necessary type.
+A lot of adapters that you can buy are just plug changers and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most locations.

 A portable power bank, like this one

-Mosques often require certain dress, so if you plan to see the stunning King Hassan II Mosque, take the following:
+Mosques often require certain dress, so if you want to check out the majestic King Hassan II Mosque, take the following:

-Note that there may be restrictions on who is allowed to enter the mosque; it is best to check with the Casablanca tourism authority.
+Note that there may be restrictions on who is allowed to enter the mosque; you should check with the Casablanca tourism authority.

 August